mr-adult/WhitespaceSV/README.md

 ## Writing

-There is only one API provided to write a WSV file.
-It is done as follows.
+There are two ways to use the API provided to write a WSV file.
+1. The WSVWriter to_string() method - this allows you to align your columns to the left or right as you please.
+Most use cases should use this.
+2. The WSVWriter Iterator implementation.
+This allows you to lazily evaluate values.
+If you need to write value stores that are too large to fit in memory, use this.
+This implementation does not respect column alignment and is built for pure speed.

+### to_string()

 This API will surround _all_ strings with quotes to avoid unnecessary scans of the content, but this is not necessary under the standard.
 The values in this 2D IntoIterator structure must be Option<T>'s where T is a type that implements
 1. AsRef<str>,
 2. From<&'static str>, and
 3. ToString.